-- Fish counter data are provided by the seven regional fisheries boards (or the Marine Institute in the case of the Boyne, Liffey and Louth Dee) and some private fishery owners.
-A process of validation is carried out during the year whereby a proportion of the counter data is examined in relation to contemporaneous video footage (resistivity counters) or self generated infrared images (infra-red counters).
-A value representing the "validated" count is generally used for subsequent analyses. - It is assumed that all of the downstream counts up to the end of May represent out-migrating kelts i.e. fish ascending the river in the previous year.
+- Fish counter data are provided by the seven regional fisheries boards (or the Marine Institute in the case of the Liffey in Dublin) and some private fishery owners.
+A process of validation is carried out during the year whereby a proportion of the counter data is examined in relation to contemporaneous video footage (resistivity counters) or self generated infra-red images (infra-red counters).
+A value representing the "validated" count is generally used for subsequent analyses. - It is assumed that all of the downstream counts up to the end of May represent out-migrating kelts i.e. fish ascending the river in the previous year. - The downstream count from June to December is then subtracted from the upstream count in the same period, correcting for fish counted upstream but which may then come back downstream. - The ratio of salmon to sea trout, obtained during video analysis (resistivity counters) or image analysis (infra-red counters) is generally applied to fish observed over the entire run in order to determine the number of salmon in the run. - The Cork Blackwater and Slaney are raised by a factor of two to allow for the partial nature of these counts. - Raising factors may be applied to those counters where the possibility of fish moving over the weir without being counted has been reported, the recorded count is raised by a further percentage depending on observations.
+However, it is essential that these observations are based on assessments carried out by local fisheries authorities or the agencies involved in salmon stock assessment.
+Examples where raising factors have been applied include the Bandon count from 2010 which was multiplied by 2 based on the fact that part of the weir had collapsed.
+Similarly, observations by the IFI suggests that up to 70% more fish pass over the counting weir on the Boyne than are counted through the counter.
+In 2012, data for the Eany were modified to include the possibility of fish by-passing the weir without being counted (12%).
+These values will be improved following ongoing counter validation work by Inland Fisheries Ireland and the Marine Institute.

-- The downstream count from June to December is then subtracted from the upstream count in the same period, correcting for fish counted upstream but which may then come back downstream. - The ratio of salmon to sea trout, obtained during video analysis (resistivity counters) or image analysis (infra-red counters) is applied to fish observed over the entire run in order to determine the number of salmon in the run. - The Cork Blackwater and Slaney are raised by a factor of two to allow for the partial nature of these counts. - For those counters where the possibility of fish moving over the weir without being counted has been reported, the recorded count is raised by a further percentage depending on observations e.g. the Bandon in 2010 was multiplied by 2, while information from the IFI suggests that up to 70% more fish pass over the counting weir on the Boyne than are counted through the counter.
-These values will be improved following ongoing counter validation work by Inland Fisheries Ireland and the Marine Institute. - In those situations where the majority of the rod catch is made above the counter, the rod catch is subtracted from the fish counter record. - In the case of the River Slaney where the proportion of spring salmon to grilse is much higher than most other rivers in Ireland, a specific analysis was carried out which allows the specific numbers of grilse and spring salmon to be allocated over the season with greater precision than in previous assessments.
-In this instance, River Slaney rod catch data (2002 to 2006) from the salmon carcass tag and logbook scheme, draft net catch data (2006) and video counter verification data were analysed to determine the monthly proportions of grilse and salmon and the total annual run apportioned accordingly and compared to the 1SW and MSW Conservation Limits. - Partial counter information for the River Maine in 2009 and a more complete count in 2010 was also considered in the assessment for catch advice in 2010.
+- In those situations where the majority of the rod catch is made above the counter, the rod catch is subtracted from the fish counter record. - In the case of the River Slaney where the proportion of spring salmon to grilse is much higher than most other rivers in Ireland, a specific analysis was carried out which allows the specific numbers of grilse and spring salmon to be allocated over the season with greater precision than in previous assessments.
+In this instance, River Slaney rod catch data (2002 to 2006) from the salmon carcass tag and logbook scheme, draft net catch data (2006) and video counter verification data were analysed to determine the monthly proportions of grilse and salmon and the total annual run apportioned accordingly and compared to the 1SW and MSW Conservation Limits. - Partial counter information for the River Maine in 2009 and a more complete count in 2010 and 2011 were also considered in the assessment for catch advice in 2011 and 2012.